 Generation Z And Engagement

-Although using too many hashtags at a time can come off as uncredible and excessive to Gen Z, when used in the right amount, hashtags can be powerful tools to boost social media presence with an engaging post.
+Although using too many hashtags at a time can come off as excessive to Gen Z, when used in the right amount, hashtags can be powerful tools to boost social media presence with an engaging post.

 Usually, anywhere between 11 to 30 hashtags can considerably boost engagement to 442%.
 If your primary audience is Gen Z, posts could potentially opt to use the lower number range of hashtags to avoid coming across as overwhelming and ingenuine.